mbokinala/data-validator/README.md

 # Data Validation

-A (work in progress) data validation library
+A (work in progress) data validation library designed to validate JSON data for REST APIs and provide useful validation error output

 ## Installation
 ```shell